position Head Coach

 Overall NCAA Tournament Record: 3-8

-Greg Beals, a Springfield, Ohio, native with 26 years of coaching experience is headed into his 10th season as head coach of the Ohio State Buckeyes.
-He holds a 531-432-1 career record and is 297-230-1 overall record at Ohio State.
-Beals has guided the Buckeyes to three NCAA Regional appearances in the last four years and has led the Scarlet and Gray to two Big Ten Tournament titles (2016 and 2019).
+Greg Beals, a Springfield, Ohio, native with 28 years of coaching experience is heading into his 12th season as head coach of the Ohio State Buckeyes in 2022.
+He holds a 568-460-1 career record and is 325-258-1 overall record at Ohio State.
+Beals has guided the Buckeyes to three NCAA Regional appearances in the last six years and has led the Scarlet and Gray to two Big Ten Tournament titles (2016 and 2019).
 The Ohio State University Board of Trustees approved a three-year contract extension for Beals that will keep him in the dugout as head coach of the Buckeyes four more seasons and at least through the 2023 baseball season.

 The 2018 Buckeyes made it back to a NCAA Regional and finished with a 36-24 overall record and 14-10 mark in Big Ten play.
 According to Baseball America, the 2018 season was the fourth-best turnaround in the country after the 2017 Buckeyes finished with a 22-34 record.
 The Buckeyes advanced to the Big Ten Tournament for the seventh time under Beals and advanced to the semifinals in Omaha, Neb., after winning two straight elimination games at TD Ameritrade Park.
 Three Buckeyes were taken in the 2018 MLB Draft.
 Junior pitcher Ryan Feltner was picked in the fourth round by the Colorado Rockies, marking the the fifth Buckeye to be selected in the Top 10 rounds under Beals.
 Junior catcher Jacob Barnwell was selected in the 22nd round by the Colorado Rockies and junior pitcher Connor Curlis was picked in the 24th round by the Cincinnati Reds.
 Senior pitcher Seth Kinker became the 51st Buckeye to be named an All-American.
 He was named to the second team list by Collegiate Baseball.
 Kinker also was selected as a NCBWA Stopper of the Year Finalist and a Senior CLASS Award Finalist.
 Under Beals, six Buckeyes picked up All-Big Ten honors.
 Senior Noah McGowan was named a first team selection, Kinker and sophomore Dominic Canzone were second team honorees and senior Tyler Cowles and sophomore Conner Pohl earned third team laurels.
 Dillon Dingler was named to the Big Ten All-Freshman team.
 Beals hit the 500-win mark in his coaching career after a 4-2 win over Purdue Friday, May 11 at Bill Davis Stadium.